reltronersk/skill-wanderer-progress-documentation/module1/how-api-interaction.md

 * The API provides the interface for communication.
 * The **server** processes the request.
 * The server returns a **response**.
+* A response contains information about the result, often including data and a status code.
+* JSON is a common format for API data.
-* The client consumes the response.
+* The client does not need to know the server's internal implementation.
 * An API interaction is fundamentally a **request → processing → response** cycle.

 > **Think of an API as a communication interface: the client asks, the server processes, and the client receives the result.**